OFF THE TRACK THOROUGHBREDS

 We hope you enjoy our site and take a moment to drop us a message.

-Team BTA (British Division) and Team ITA (Ireland Division) pride ourselves on dedication, transparency, integrity and reliability.
+Team BTA (British Division) and Team ITA (Ireland Division) "TEAM TBAITA" pride ourselves on dedication, transparency, integrity and reliability.
 Finding that special horse can often be a daunting and frustrating task, however we endeavour to ensure you a honest and stress free rehoming!

 We also offer freelance equestrian services from coaching to yard assistants and locum services within Gloucestershire.
 Monique Lyle, the owner of Team BTA and Team ITA, hosts a variety of equestrian clinics within Gloucestershire and is available for lessons and clinics locally.